PFC - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Power financing sector benefits from infrastructure and energy demand growth in India.
+- Power financing sector benefits from infrastructure expansion and government focus on energy projects.

 🔎 Conclusion